Ferrite: A Judgmental Embedding of Session Types in Rust: Recursive and Shared Session Types

-Once a shared process is started, a shared channel is created to allow multiple clients to access the shared process through the shared channel.
-The code below shows the definition of the \code{SharedChannel} struct in Ferrite.
-Unlike linear channels, shared channels follow structural typing rules in the same way as functional variables, \ie they can be weakened or contracted.
-This means that we can delegate the handling of shared channels to Rust as long as shared channels implement Rust's trait \code{Clone} to permit contraction.
+Once a shared process is started, a shared channel is created to allow multiple clients to access the shared process through the use of shared channel:

+The code above shows the definition of the \code{SharedChannel} struct.
+Unlike linear channels, shared channels follow structural typing, \ie they can be weakened or contracted.
+This means that we can delegate the handling of shared channels to Rust, given that \code{SharedChannel} implements Rust's \code{Clone} trait to allow contraction.
+Whereas $\sills$ provides explicit constructs for sending and receiving shared channels, Ferrite's shared channels can be sent as regular Rust values using \codee{Send/ReceiveValue}.

 On the client side, a \code{SharedChannel} serves as an endpoint for interacting with a shared process running in parallel.
 To start the execution of such a shared process, a corresponding Ferrite program has to be defined and executed.
 Similar to \code{PartialSession}, we define \code{SharedSession} as shown below to represent such a shared Ferrite program.